 Home on the Hill serves clients from the 2.5 percent of individuals who have serious mental illness.
 These individuals often do not access service from mainstream mental health agencies.
 Many have the symptom of anosognosia and lack insight that they have an illness, so believe that they do not need service.

 Home on the Hill supports their families, too, who are still not considered part of the “circle of care”.
 The 2013 Guidelines from the Mental Health Commission of Canada, which would pave the way for the family voice to be incorporated into the formal mental health system remain largely unimplemented to this day.

 Home on the Hill proudly supports the Guidelines of the Mental Health Commission of Canada and incorporates the recommendations into our model of care.
 Accordingly, our programs are developed by families together with clients.
 Our programming supports both the family and their loved ones with serious mental illness.

 What We Are Doing:

-- Home on the Hill conducts a very successful Public Education Series where psychiatrists and other well regarded mental health professionals give lectures on mental illness.
+- Home on the Hill conducts a very successful Public Education Series called the Robert Veltheer Lecture Series named for our late founder.
+In this series, psychiatrists and other well regarded mental health professionals give lectures on mental illness.
 Subjects which have been covered are diet and exercise, anxiety and depression, schizophrenia, psychotic illness, bi-polar disorder, the relationship between marijuana use and psychosis, and lived experience.
 Recent attendance has been averaging 100 people.
 Home on the Hill is very grateful for these wonderful speakers who have given freely of their time and expertise!